Asterism

 When multiple people attempt to move the light simultaneously, it becomes evident that they must reach a consensus, as the light will only occupy one position in the end.
 This interface seeks to allow the tangible nuances of sharing, like negotiation and collaboration, to be experienced through the intangible medium of light.

-Asterism begun during my 2019 residency at Insertio, intended as the lighting system of a Québec-city housing cooperative’s common area.
+Asterism was created in my 2019 research residency at Insertio, intended as the lighting system of a Québec-city housing cooperative’s common area.
 Each apartment would have its own slider, and would have to share the lighting with neighbors.
 Since then, it has been reformatted as an exhibition piece.

-The project has been developed collaboratively by James Partaik, Jaime Patarroyo and myself.
+The project has been developed in collaboration with Insertio researchers James Partaik and Jaime Patarroyo

 Return to project list